 Degree Completion Journey

 The core curriculum for the Master of Science in Technology Management covers the management essentials needed to make technology decisions that solve business problems in an organization.
-Coursework includes strategy, governance, organizational management, and the role of technology in specific fields.
-In this technology management program, you’ll explore business essentials such as project planning, operations management, procurement, statistics, financial accounting, and business ethics.
+Coursework includes strategy, governance, statistics and data sciences, data analytics, and artificial intelligence specific to management roles.
+In this technology management program, you’ll explore business essentials such as project planning, financial accounting, and business ethics.
 You will also select three elective courses that will add further focus to your degree program.

 This course is designed to introduce the student to Graduate Business programs, with emphases upon conceptualizing communication and communication processes in the context of organizations, management and career.
 Emphasis will be on technology, theories and models, qualitative communication research and presentations.

 This course focuses on analyzing and capturing real-world business transactions to prepare financial statements for external stakeholders.
 Topic coverage includes transaction analysis, the accounting cycle including financial statement preparation, and the specific accounting treatment.
 Other subject matter includes reporting requirements, and other considerations associated with current and long-term assets, current and long-term liabilities, and the components of stockholders’ equity.

 This course introduces students to the art and science of project management as applied to different types of project situations.
 Topics such as project life-cycle management, project organizations and leadership, project team building, RFPs, proposals and contracts, techniques for project scope definition, work definition, estimating, scheduling, risk management, control and closeout, the project management methodology, and PM software are covered.